Advertisement

 Foreman Dan returns to filming with the birth of a new baby with Dani due in April.
 (Image: The Block / Channel 9 )

-Foreman Dan Reilly is returning to The Block, with the arrival of a new baby imminent.
-The good news is this year’s series is taking place close to home, so he’ll be able to be there speedily for his wife Dani and their baby’s birth.
+Foreman Dan Reilly is returning to The Block.
+The good news is this year’s series is taking place close to home, so he’ll be able to be there to help with their newborn baby Fletcher.

 Dani Reilly The Block 2026